5GZORRO/accord-pop-TMF620/license-agreement/text/grammar.tem.md

 11.1 In consideration for the License grant described in this License Agreement, Client shallpay the License fee as stated in Item 9 of the Schedule immediately upon execution of this Agreement.

-11.2 The License fee and any other amounts payable by the Client to the Vendor, under thisAgreement, are exclusive of any and all foreign and domestic taxes, which if found to be applicable, will be invoiced to Client and paid by Client within [priceType] periods of [recurringChargePeriodLength][recurringChargePeriodType] for such invoice.
+11.2 The License fee and any other amounts payable by the Client to the Vendor, under this Agreement, are exclusive of any and all foreign and domestic taxes, which if found to be applicable, will be invoiced to Client and paid by Client within {{priceType}} periods of {{recurringChargePeriodLength}} {{recurringChargePeriodType}} for such invoice.

 ## 12. Severability